OpenPegasus/OpenPegasusDocker/README.md

 kschopmeyer/openpegasus-server:0.1.2
 ```

 ## Run the Server Image

-To run the server simply execute the following command line .
+To run the server simply execute the following command line.
 This runs the container and
 starts the OpenPegasus web server in the container.

 ```console